aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/index.md

 - A metadata URI pointing to a `JSON` file containing the

-  - aragonApp frontend information
+- AragonApp frontend information
-  - ABI information needed for the setup ABI
+- Information needed for the setup ABI

 - A version tag consisting of a

-  - release number
+  - Release number
-  - build number
+  - Build number

-A detailed explanation of the [build and release versioning](../../../02-how-to-guides/01-plugin-development/03-publication/02-versioning.md) is found in the How-to sections in our developer portal.
+A detailed explanation of the [build and release versioning](../../../02-how-to-guides/02-plugin-development/07-publication/02-versioning.md) is found in the How-to sections in our developer portal.

 <div class="center-column">